-Looking for a simple dessert that’s also decadent and fancy?
+Want to feel fancy?
 Try our five-ingredient chocolate truffles.

 We love brownies, but when you’re looking for an elevated dessert, chocolate truffles are the perfect treat.
 They’re rich, bite-sized, and easy to make.
-Their rich chocolate flavor is an ideal way to cap off a delicious meal.
+Their decadent chocolate flavor is an ideal way to cap off a delicious meal.
 Best of all?
 You only need 5 ingredients to make them at home.

 The core of a good truffle is just chocolate and cream.
 Because so few ingredients are needed, you should make sure that the ones you have are really good.
 Pick up the hunk of gourmet chocolate you usually bypass at the store.
 This is the moment for it.

 This recipe specifies grabbing two different kinds of cocoa powder.
 If you can’t find ones that are explicitly labeled “dark,” then just look for two different brands.
 The idea here is to create a little bit of variety in tone.